Dehydrated Strawberries

 Dried fruit is a good snack to keep on hand.
 When your sweet tooth hits, this is a healthier alternative to candy or other processed sweets.

-When you find strawberries on sale, or your garden gives you lots of berries at once, these dehydrated strawberries are a great way to preserve them.
+When you find strawberries on sale during peak season, or your garden gives you lots of berries at once, these dehydrated strawberries are a great way to preserve them.
 They can be made easily in the oven or dehydrator.
 Dried strawberries are a delicious portable snack with a great texture and flavor.

 These dried berries taste best using fresh, ripe strawberries.
 The results will be tart if the berries aren’t very ripe.

-Place the berries in a single layer on two parchment-lined baking sheets.
-The slices should be uniform in thickness, but if you end up with some thicker slices, put them on the outside of the baking sheet, with thinner slices in the middle.
+Place the strawberries in a single layer on two parchment-lined baking sheets.
+The slices should be uniform in thickness, but if you end up with some thicker slices, put them on the outside of the cookie sheet, with thinner slices in the middle.

 Cook the berries in a 175 degree oven for about 3 hours, or until most of the water is dried out.
 Strawberries have a lot of moisture in them, and the cook time can vary quite a bit.
 For crispy dried strawberry chips, you’ll need to leave them in the oven for closer to 4 hours.